 Some of the best qualities of Vancouver is its climate as it is the warmest and the most hospitable in Canada.
 Vancouver island seldom falls below 0 degrees C and the Okanagan region will seldom fall below -10 C. The west coast compared to the rest of Canada probably has one of the lowest population of pests such as mosquitos, black flies and other stinging insects altho in the Okanagan desert there are Black Widows and venomous rattlesnakes.

 Another limiting factor on the west coast is solar power as there is a lack of direct sunlight.
 The only thing that is going to work out here for a significant portion of time is the thin film amorphous solar panels.
 Some might be better of looking at wind and tidal power as it is a more viable way to produce energy but it requires large energy to produce it.
+Luckily there is a lot of different ways to generate power other than solar.

 In terms of the population density of the region, there are 4.6 people who live in British Columbia this is approximately 1/8 th of the entire Canadian population.
 At least half of this population is condensed around the Vancouver metro area so much as this will be a hub for people escaping the cold weather a myriad of security threats are going to present themselves in this increasingly densely populated region that everybody is going to be flocking to in an emergency situation.